goreleaser/goreleaser/www/docs/customization/scoop.md

   # Note that while scoop works if the manifests are in a folder,
   # 'scoop bucket list' will show 0 manifests if they are not in the root
   # folder.
-  # In short, it's generaly better to leave this empty.
+  # In short, it's generally better to leave this empty.
   folder: Scoops

   # Git author used to commit to the repository.